hsivonen/chardetng/README.md

 ## Release Notes

+### 0.1.11

+* Tolerate Windows and Classic Mac OS extensions to legacy CJK encodings and tolerate JIS X 0213 extensions to Shift_JIS and EUC-JP (not ISO-2022-JP).

 ### 0.1.10

 * Stop computing extra scores for common CJK characters after enough extra-score-eligible characters have been seen.
 (Improves performance with long CJK inputs.)